scriptrdotio/howto/decision_tables/create_decision_table.md

 *Image 2*

 **Note** rules are usually mutually exclusive, therefore, once a rule is verified, script stops evaluating the other rules.
 However, there are cases where multiple rules can be verified simulatenously.
-If you want scriptr to evaluate all rules, unchechk the "mutually exclusive" checkbox on the top right corner of the decision table.
+If you want scriptr to evaluate all the rules, uncheck the "mutually exclusive rules" checkbox on the top right corner of the decision table.

 ## Where do criteria come from?

-Criteria you use when defining conditions are fields of the payload that is sent to the decision table.
+Criteria you use when defining conditions are fields of the request payload that triggers the execution of the decision table.
 This payload is a JSON object that contains the mandatory "payload" field, which is a map of key/value pairs.

 Example of the payload to send for the ambiant climate control example:
 ```